menu

 Simulacrum is the Pinnacle encounter associated with Delirium and can be accessed by collecting a set of 300 Simulacrum Splinters which will form a Simulacrum item.

-The Simulacrum event features up to 15 Waves of increasingly difficult enemies, but players who are successful will be rewarded with piles of loot, including special Unique items and valuable Distilled Emotions.
+The Simulacrum event features 7 Waves of increasingly difficult enemies, but players who are successful will be rewarded with piles of loot, including special Unique items and potentially valuable Distilled Emotions.

 This guide will cover how to access the Simulacrum event as a whole, including Waves, Modifiers and Bosses you'll encounter as well as the rewards and tips for being successful.
-There is also an attached video if you'd like to watch a full Simulacrum Difficulty 4 run which can be seen to the right.
+There is also an attached video if you'd like to watch a full Simulacrum Difficulty 4 run which can be seen to the right (note: this video is from pre-0.5 and features the older, 15-wave Simulacrum)

 If you'd like to learn more about Delirium, the mechanic associated with Simulacrum which is required to access Simulacrum, check out our guide here: Delirium Guide